 The ESMPs should include information on winter peak load projections and how to consider them.
+Achieving our emissions goals once the grid has shifted to a winter peak will require a granular look at our grid emissions on the coldest nights, when heat pumps are running the hardest, and at their lowest efficiency.
+The impacts of DR and of DERs (including energy storage) could have more importance than otherwise expected when focusing on these winter cold peak events.

-The ESMPs should discuss rate reform and affordability to better understand bill impact on ratepayers and how to improve affordability in light of electrification.
+The ESMPs should discuss rate reform to improve affordability in light of the extensive new investments proposed in the ESMPs.

-The ESMPs should explicitly state the detailed steps and timeline to developing demand management programs and how the EDCs will reduce peak load.
+The ESMPs should explicitly state the detailed steps and timeline to expand and develop demand management programs to reduce peak load.

-The ESMPs should clearly articulate how the long-term load forecasts affect the need for investments over the short- and long-term.
+The ESMPs should clearly articulate how the long-term load forecasts inform the need for investments in both the short- and long-term.

 Section 9: 2035 – 2050 Solution Set – Building a Decarbonized Future